First train chugs out of accident affected section in Balasore | Business

 First train chugs out of accident affected section in Balasore

 The first train on the section where the accident happened in Balasore started its journey at around 10.40 pm on Sunday, 51 hours after the horrific crash which killed 275 people, officials said.
-First train movement in section, tweeted Ashwini Vaishnaw.
+This is the same track on which the Coromandel Express was running before it entered into the loop line to crash into a stationary goods train.

 - Country: